-Before you deploy your contract, activate the optimizer when compiling using solc -optimize -bin sourceFile.sol.
-By default, the optimizer will optimize the contract assuming it is called 200 times across its lifetime.
-If you want the initial contract deployment to be cheaper and the later function executions to be more expensive, set it to -runs=1.
-If you expect many transactions and do not care for higher deployment cost and output size, set -runs to a high number.
+Before you deploy your contract, activate the optimizer when compiling using solc --optimize --bin sourceFile.sol.
+By default, the optimizer will optimize the contract assuming it is called 200 times across its lifetime (more specifically, it assumes each opcode is executed around 200 times).
+If you want the initial contract deployment to be cheaper and the later function executions to be more expensive, set it to --optimize-runs=1.

+If you expect many transactions and do not care for higher deployment cost and output size, set --optimize-runs to a high number.
+This parameter has effects on the following (this might change in the future):